 Purpose of jaywalking enforcement:

-- CAD records show police conducting warrant checks during approximately three-quarters of all jaywalking stops, taking advantage of the opportunity to run an individual’s name, birth date, and/or ID through national and state criminal databases.
-Police reports show that jaywalking enforcement is often a component of so-called “street crimes” or “predictive policing” emphasis patrols.
+- CAD records show police conducting warrant checks during 77% of all jaywalking stops, taking advantage of the opportunity to run an individual’s name or other identifying information through national and state criminal databases.
+Police reports show that jaywalking enforcement is often a component of crime-oriented emphasis patrols, rather than those specifically focused on traffic safety.

-- Despite this targeted stop-and-frisk-style approach, only about 5% of jaywalking stops result in arrests, many of which are for interaction-related offenses such as obstruction or giving a false name rather than an outstanding warrant.
+- Despite this stop-and-frisk-style approach, only about 5% of jaywalking stops result in arrests, some of which are for interaction-related offenses such as obstruction or giving a false name that would not have been an issue had the stop not occurred.

-- Less than 5% of jaywalking stops in Washington are of pedestrians noted by police to be under the influence of alcohol or drugs.
+- Just 3% of jaywalking stops in Washington are of pedestrians noted by police to be under the influence of alcohol or drugs.

 A ProPublica and Florida Times-Union report published in 2017 showed that Black residents of Jacksonville are three times more likely to receive a citation for a pedestrian violation than white residents.